AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

    end P;

-At the point of each call, we can attempt to prove statically that the check will not fail, per call, with :program:`gnatprove`.
+Now we don't need the defensive code in the procedure body.
+That's safe because SPARK will attempt to prove statically that the check will not fail at the point of each call.

 Assuming that procedure :ada:`Read` is intended to be the only way to get values from the array, in a real application (where the principles